 In return for the provision of the Services by the Service Provider in accordance with clause 4.2 of this agreement, the Customer agrees to pay the Fees as set out in the Sales Order.

-The Fees shall be invoiced to the Customer in advance for each billing period for the amount and frequency as set out in the Sales Order unless otherwise stated.
+The Fees shall be invoiced to the Customer in advance for each billing period for the amount and frequency as set out in the Sales Order or as subsequently subscribed for unless otherwise stated.
 The Fees are exclusive of GST, Sales Taxes and similar taxes.
 The Service Provider invoices will be generated electronically and transmitted by email.
 Payment is by direct debit or credit card authority.
 The Service Provider may enter into alternative payment conditions by mutual agreement.